 Simple English definitions for legal terms

-Read a random definition: youthful offenders
+Read a random definition: extraneous question

 The mailbox rule is a legal principle that determines when an offer is accepted in a contract.
 It states that an offer is considered accepted at the time that the acceptance is communicated, whether by mail, email, or any other means of communication.
 This means that if you accept an offer by sending an email, the acceptance is considered valid as soon as you hit the send button, even if the email hasn't been received by the offeror yet.